FAQ

 These terms are interchangeable.
 They are terms used in the past when initial pressure was applied by hard presses producing only a small amount of olive oil from the olive paste.
 To extract even more oil, hot water was applied to the olive paste to improve the flow of the oil.
 Producers today use these terms to affirm that EVOO is an unrefined, natural product that has undergone very little processing, making it a top of the line oil.

 Yes!
-All of The Olive Leaf oils are first cold pressed.
+All of The Giorgio Truffle Shop oils are first cold pressed.
 Cold pressed is a chemical free process using only pressure, producing a higher quality olive oil that is lower in acidity.
 Also, our oils are all filtered, which leads to clearer oil with no residue at the bottom of the bottle.

 The "extra" in Extra Virgin Olive Oil (EVOO) is the highest premium grade for olive oils.
 It is the best that you can buy.
 EVOO means it has less than 8% oleic acid.

-Freshness is the key to taste in Olive Oil and after one year you will begin to lose that fresh taste.
-The shelf life of Olive Oil decreases after a year, as all consumable products do.
+Freshness is the key to taste in Olive Oil and after two years you will begin to lose that fresh taste.
+The shelf life of Olive Oil decreases after two years, as all consumable products do.
 However, how your Olive Oil is stored can have a great impact on the shelf life of your olive oil.

 Taste and health benefits are the difference between Olive Oil and store bought vegetable oils.
 Vegetable oils are tasteless and add fat to your recipe.
 EVOO adds a fresh flavor, unique to itself, and is an healthy replacement for butter or margarine that will also add taste to your recipe.
 EVOO is fresh pressed from the fruit of the olive tree, leaving the color, taste, vitamins and nutrients intact.
 EVOO is popular for dipping breads, as well as for marinades and salad dressings.
 Because of the antioxidant components, olive oil keeps itself fresh longer than vegetable oil.